lylakirati/automatic-differentiation/docs/milestone2.md

 ![Example Computational Graph](./computational_graph.png)

 Note that the subsequent node $v_i$ stores the intermediate result of evaluating each elementary function.
-After evaluating each $v_i$, we get a sequence from $v_1$ to $v_8$; this is called the primal trace.
+After evaluating each $v_i$, we have a sequence of intermediate results $v_1$ to $v_8$; this is called the primal trace.
 Similarly, following the computational graph, if we instead evaluate the derivative at each step, the resulting sequence would be called the dual trace.
-Such is essentially the procedure of automatic differentiation, specifically the forward mode, which we plan to implement.
-Note that there exists a counterpart named reverse mode which we will not describe it here.
+Such is essentially the procedure of forward mode automatic differentiation.

 ## How to use team20ad